-The yield on investments during 2021 was 3% (2020: 3%).
-During the year the market value of investments increased by 14.4% (2020: 6.6%).
+The yield on investments during 2022 was 3% (2021: 3%).
+During the year the market value of investments decreased by 11.7% (2021: increased by 14.4%).

 STRUCTURE, GOVERNANCE AND MANAGEMENT

 The Diocese of Oxford

 Although the Oxford Diocesan Board of Education is a separate registered charity, it is an integral part of the Diocese of Oxford, fulfilling its statutory duties in respect of children's education.